EyachirArafat/language-styler/README.md

 - Kannada
 - Sinhala
 - LatinExtended (e.g., French, Spanish, German)
-- DevanagariExtended (e.g., Marathi, Sanskrit)

-Add custom languages using `addCustomLanguage`.
+Add custom languages using `addCustomLang`.

 ## 🌍 Browser Support

 To use in browsers:

 1. Install the package: `npm install language-detector`.
 2. Bundle with Rollup or Vite (see bundling command above).
 3. Include the bundled file in your HTML.